open-ephys/acq-board-docs/source/User-Manual/Gateware-Update.rst

 .. note:: To run this updater on Windows, driver version 1.4.0.1 or greater is required.
     Instructions are available on the :ref:`driver installation page<drivers>`.

-.. warning:: Version 2.0.0 and higher of the firmware require a version 2.0 or higher
+.. important:: Version 2.0.0 and higher of the firmware require a version 2.0 or higher
     of the `acquisition board plugin <https://open-ephys.github.io/gui-docs/User-Manual/Plugins/Acquisition-Board.html>`__
     for the `Open Ephys GUI <https://open-ephys.github.io/gui-docs/index.html>`__.